Computational Science and Engineering

 - Robotics and Controls: In this field researchers are developing new control algorithms for networks of robots and gene networks as well as nonlinear control and for complex mechanical systems.
 Andersson, Baillieul, Belta, Wang

 - Mechanics and Materials: Finite element methods are being used by researchers at BU to guide experimental investigations into the mechanical properties of bones and tissues.
 They are also used regularly to better understand the electronic, optical and magnetic properties as well as the acousto-vibro responses of complex materials such as composites.
-Barbone, Cole, Gevelber, Lin, McDaniel, Morgan, Park, Zhang K.
+Barbone, Cole, Gevelber, McDaniel, Morgan, Park, Zhang K.

 Many of the computational efforts in ME utilize Boston University Supercomputing and Visualization Center